bella-mir/bella-mir/README.md

 - 🤓: Finished Practicum’s Software Engineering Bootcamp by Yandex (October 2022)

+- ✨: Currently studing at Practicum’s React Bootcamp by Yandex

 - 🌐: GIS and Urban Data analyst

 - 🏃‍♀️: In my free time, I like playing volleyball and running